-This provider’s excellent app support has you covered, with native app support is available for Android, Android TV, iOS, macOS, Linux, Windows, and Amazon Fire devices.
+This provider’s excellent app support has you covered, with native app support available for Android, Android TV, iOS, macOS, Linux, Windows, and Amazon Fire devices.
 Chrome and Firefox browser extensions are also available.

-The provider offers a password manager, as well as an ID Guard feature that alerts users if and when their email address is included in a data breach.
+The provider also offers a password manager, as well as an ID Guard feature that alerts users if and when their email address is included in a data breach.
 CyberGhost’s Security Suite for Windows offers antivirus and malware protection, as well as a way to customize how much of your personal data Microsoft can access, and last but not least, a utility that scans your PC’s hard drive for outdated and vulnerable versions of software.

 - Streaming-optimized servers in the U.S.